Specification: Ballerina FTP Library

 }

-Optional parameters: The fileInfo and caller parameters can be omitted if not needed in your implementation.
+Optional parameters: The caller parameter can be omitted if not needed in your implementation.

 All format-specific callbacks receive fileInfo (metadata about the file) and optionally caller (to perform additional FTP operations).
 The data is automatically parsed based on the callback type.